The 21 Best Gambling Movies of All Time (1-10)

 Kaleidoscope — 1966 British film that sounds interesting, staring Warren Beatty as a professional gambler.
 He breaks into the factory that makes all the playing cards at European casinos and manages to mark the decks.
 Interesting possibilities.
 But I have never seen this film, so I can’t include it on the list.

 Lucky You — Released in 2007 about a professional poker player in Las Vegas played by Eric Bana.
 Also stars Drew Barrymore and Robert Duvall.
-Contrived, predictable, and embarrassingly awful at times.
+Contrived, predictable, and pretty lame.
 Reportedly cost $55 million to make and earned a paltry $8 million — making it one of the most disastrous films of that year.
+This pretty much killed off poker movies during the boom years.

 Oceans 11 (1960) — Original Rat Pack flick that set a trilogy into motion some forty years later.
 Great ending and some interesting scenery of Las Vegas at the time, but the movie drags far too much to make the list.